 Itching is caused by the digestive enzymes that larval chiggers produce.
 It can be intense and may last for several days.
 It’s important to avoid scratching the bites to prevent infection.

 How to Treat Chigger Bites

 Unfortunately, trying to get rid of chiggers in your yard can leave you dealing with bites.
-If you discover chigger bites on your skin after lawn work, take a hot shower with soapy water and a washcloth to reduce inflammation.

 FAQ About Chiggers

-Chigger bites will heal on their own after a couple weeks, but removing these pesky pests from your yard will require some hands-on lawn care.
+Chigger bites will heal on their own after a couple of weeks, but removing these pesky pests from your yard will require some hands-on lawn care.
 If left alone, they can spread through your yard and survive for months while waiting for a host before they overwinter in the soil.

 Unlike bed bugs, chiggers cannot live on their own in your bed or your home.
-They need to latch onto a warm body to feast on constantly in order to develop into nymphs.
+They need to latch onto a warm body to feast on constantly to develop into nymphs.
 However, they can stick around on human hosts for up to four days.

 When to Call a Professional

 Chiggers are troublesome pests that can wreak havoc on an otherwise peaceful lawn.
 If you’re itching to get rid of chiggers in your yard, don’t put yourself at risk of their painful itchy bites.
 Connect with a lawn care professional who will handle the overgrown grass and weeds in your yard, sending those chiggers packing.